areyne/sendowl-js/README.md

 sendowl-js is currently in development, and will have more features added in the coming weeks.

+ - Discounts are currently in a development state, but have index, search, update, and delete functions.

 ## Features

 - Index all orders. (with filtering)